Sustainable transportation has an impact on two thirds of carbon emissions

 The cheapest and simplest way to lower the carbon intensity of a passenger kilometer is to stick more people in the vehicle.
 In each of the figures above car occupancy is assumed to be an average of 1.6 passengers (including the driver).
 But most cars are designed for 5 people.

 They may be a bit low tech for some, but when it comes to carbon emissions bicycles are pretty cutting edge.
 Even when you account for the foodprint of excess energy used when cycling, the humble bike is incredibly low carbon.
+This carbon is coming from the passenger, you!
+When you pedal the bike, you’re the energy source.
+Therefore a combination of a human power source and a bike is the reason for the low carbon.

 Bikes have obvious limitations around speed and distance, but for short trips in places with good infrastructure they are hard to beat in terms of carbon.
 They also have a great synergy with public transport systems like intercity rail.